guoxuebin/rcli/README.md

-It is a rust practice repo.
+It is a rust practice repo, it is a rust CLI demo.